lluppesms/activate.cicd.course/Labs/yml/02_Stages/readme.md

 Jobs are a great feature to run tasks in parallel, in a specific order or on different platforms (Windows, Linux, etc.).

-Before we now proceed with the next task, let us add a dependency to make sure that part1 is executed before part2 in our pipeline.
+Before we now proceed with the next task, Let's add a dependency to make sure that part1 is executed before part2 in our pipeline.

 <!-- ------------------------------------------------------------------------------------------ -->
 ---

 ## Exercise 2.2: Adding Dependencies between Jobs

-Let us now go back to our pipeline and add a dependency:
+Let's now go back to our pipeline and add a dependency:

 * Goto Pipelines -> Pipelines, select our pipeline, and click `Edit`
 * Add a new line after `- job: part2` (the line number might vary)